 I’m obsessed with this series.
 Teen angst, snobby classmates, ridiculous storylines, this is the best fluff there is!
 And it is the perfect example of a pick for a list of enemies-to-lovers books- Ella and Reid cannot be more extreme in their feelings.
 This is one of the best YA romance books to read in one sitting (and it does get a little steamy).

 Drama, parties, hot boys, and backstabbing friends – this book is everything a guilty pleasure should be.

 Jackie and I both fell hard for the Kade boys and their journey to accepting Samantha as their future stepsister, friend, and romantic interest.
 Even though this book takes place in high school, it is really quite a steamy YA romance.

 This bully romance revolves around Tate and her next-door neighbor and former best friend, Jared.
 Jared has tormented and bullied Tate for the entirety of her high school years, prompting her to study abroad for one.

 Now she’s back and she’s not going to let Jared get away with it anymore.
 But as she learns to fight back, she also uncovers his true feelings.

 Fantasy High School Romance Books

 Twilight started a phenomenon and obsession with vampires in the same way that Harry Potter created an obsession with magic.
-This is obviously my opinion but I am sticking with it which is why this book needed to be on our list of best romances of all time.
+This is obviously my opinion but I am sticking with it.
+This is a must-read young adult fantasy book.